 The field of dental implantology uses the support of 3D (computer-guided) guide during the surgery to insert the dental implant.
 This means that the surgeon can see the three dimensions of the tooth to be implanted in terms of the anatomical structures of the root as well as its proximity with the adjacent teeth, the bone facets and the vital structures in and around the region of interest.

-The main advantage of computer-guided dental implants is achieved through the images that are acquired from the cone beam Computed Tomography scan.
+The main advantage of computer-guided dental implants in Toronto is achieved through the images that are acquired from the cone beam Computed Tomography scan.
 This helps in the precise treatment plan of the implant by allowing the visualization and the manipulation of the patient’s acquired jawbone images.